 Mindfulness Meditation and Addiction

 How can mindfulness training assist people who struggle with addiction?
 First, it gives people a way to deal with intense emotions such as fear, anxiety, and pessimism.
-These emotions often lead them to abuse substances in the first place.
+These emotions often lead them to use substances in the first place.

 This kind of meditation therapy also helps people deal with wanting minds.
 However, what does that mean?
 For many people, a wanting mind is behind their current state of unhappiness.
 It’s the idea that what they want will cure their problems.